serafimcohen/hm08-qa-us/README.md

 Follow these steps to run the tests:
 1) Open Terminal and move to project directory.
 2) Initialize npm by running "npm init --yes"
-3) Run the Urban Grocers testing environment, copy the URL and update variable "baseUrl" in wdio.conf.js.
+3) Run the Urban Routes testing environment, copy the URL and update variable "baseUrl" in wdio.conf.js.
 4) Run the tests using "npm run wdio"

 # Known issues